DeeMcCart/CI_PP5_Jeweller/README.md

 User 5:  Persons (male or female) with a strong interest in celtic jewellery, particularly when it is personalised for them (sizing, engraving, one-off-modifications)

-### Jeweller Marketing Strategy
+### Marketing Strategy

-The plan for jeweller going forward is to:
+The plan for Jeweller going forward is to:

 1. Build on the organic marketing already being done on facebook and Instragram (which generally gathers up to 20 likes and comments per post), extend this by always including a website link in the marketing content.
 Similarly link from the website to these social media platforms.
 2. Build content in the 'about' section of the website (it is designed to be quite maintainable from the admin console) to build the website's credibility and increase awareness and alignment with potential customers.
 Fresh, regularly updated website content should increase SEO rankings.
 3. Build text in individual product descriptions using SEO keywords